sauthiem/Tropho/README.md

 # Trophoblastic Disease Registry
 This interactive database was built for the [Registre des Maladies Trophoblastiques du Québec (RMTQ)](https://www.rmtq.ca/).
-It includes automatic staging (Kohorn 2009 or FIGO 2009), ß-hCG logarithmic plot with treatments visualization (chemotherapy and surgery) and an automatic summary letter.
+It includes automatic staging (Kohorn 2009 or FIGO 2009), ß-hCG logarithmic plot with treatments visualization (chemotherapy, surgery and radiotherapy) and an automatic summary letter.

 # Requirement